Affiliate links on Android Authority may earn us a commission. Learn more.

 Android is, for the most part, an open platform.
 You can use the Google Play Store to install apps and games, or you can go off the reservation and install APKs on your own.
 It’s not a practice we recommend.
 Google Play has so many security measures that it’s actually difficult to mess up your phone while using it.

 That said, some folks may want to do it anyway for various reasons.
 There are currently two methods to install third-party apps without the Play Store.
 The first is through third-party app stores like F-Droid, Amazon’s App Store, and others.
-We have a list for those if you need it.
+You can even install the Google Play Store, if your phone doesn’t have it!
+We have a list of the best app stores if you need it.
 The second is to download and do it yourself.
 Here’s how to do both.

 Download the APK you want to install and tap the notification to begin the installation.
-Go into your settings at the prompt to give your browser installation permission, and then follow the prompts after that to install your APK.
-Alternatively, use a file browser to initiate installation, give the file browser permission to install APKs, and then it should install fine.
+Go into your Settings at the prompt and toggle on Allow from this source.
+Then, tap on Install.
+Alternatively, use a file browser to initiate installation, give the file browser permission to install APKs, and it should install fine.

 JUMP TO KEY SECTIONS

 How to install third-party APKs

 Before we start, here’s how Google does this.
-It requires you to give specific permission to install APKs from the app initiating the install.
-So, for example, if you use your browser to download the app and then tap the download notification, you’ll need to give your browser permission to install the APK.
+It requires you to give specific permission to install APKs from the app initiating the installation.
+So, for example, if you use your browser to download the APK file and then tap the download notification, you’ll need to give your browser permission to install the APK.
 Similarly, if you use a file browser, you’ll need to give permissions specifically for the file browser.

 - Find the APK you want to download and then download it.

-- You’ll receive a warning at the bottom of the phone letting you know that you need to give that app permission to install the file.
-Take note of the app name at the top of the warning box as it’s the one you’ll need for the next few steps.
+- You’ll receive a warning at the bottom of the phone letting you know that you must give that app permission to install the file.

 - Tap the Settings button to proceed.